What I learned from running my professional photography business

 50mm lens for event photography

-It’s been seven years now since I started my own photography business in 2017.
+It’s been a couple of years now since I started my own photography business in 2017.
 It’s been a rollercoaster ride so far and, hopefully, one that can continue on for a while still.

 I wanted to share some of the lessons I have learned so far.
-Since there are many photographers in Belgium and even more outside of it, I think this will help many of the ones starting, too!
+Since there are many photographers in Belgium and even more outside of it, I believe this will also benefit many of those who are just starting.

-Before we dive in, let’s talk about my background a bit.
-Partially to prove these tips are tried and tested and show you a bit of my story.
+Before we dive in, let’s talk a bit about my background as a business photographer.
+Partially to prove these tips are tried and tested, and to show you a bit of my story.
 As often, professionals’ tips and tricks are usually related to their specific geography, niche, and even age.

-About seven years ago, I started my own photography business, Fredography.
-At first, I was based in Antwerp; then, I lived in Brussels, and I am now in Antwerp again.
-As a photographer, I service all of Belgium.
-Most activities are focused on the Antwerp-Ghent-Brussels triangle.
+About eight years ago, I started my own photography business, Fredography.
+Initially, I was based in Antwerp; subsequently, I lived in Brussels, and I am now back in Antwerp.
+As a photographer, I serve all of Belgium, but most activities are focused on the Antwerp-Ghent-Brussels triangle.

-This all means that I work for businesses, whether it’s a solopreneur, freelancer, or international corporate machine.
+This means that I work with businesses, whether they are solopreneurs, freelancers, or international corporate entities.

 Enough talking about me; let’s learn the tips and tricks to help your clients!